All rights belong to their respective authors. If you wish to use this material, please contact us.

 Q. What was it like recording the concept album?
 How much were you involved?

 A. One of the things that happened during the recording was that they ran out of money before they finished recording, so they couldn’t afford to pay us.
 I charged them £1,500 every time I came in to record, ’cause I had a number one hit at the time with Plastic Penny, and they couldn’t afford that anymore, so they started offering a percentage of the royalties as payment.
 We were all skeptical about it, ’cause if it didn’t do well, we’d be out of money.
-One night when I came in to the studio to record, the engineer was mixing the final versions of some songs and he asked if I wanted to hear them.
+One night when I came into the studio to record, the engineer was mixing the final versions of some songs and he asked if I wanted to hear them.
 I said, “Sure,” and he played the one Yvonne sang, you know, the (Sings) “I Don’t Know How to Love Him” one.
 The trouble with concept albums, though, is that so many of these songs stand out on their own when you take them out of the story.
 This one sounded just like a love song you’d hear on the radio about a boyfriend or something, but it was about Jesus, you know?
 After that, he played the Overture and I heard Ian Gillan singing Jesus and I said right there, “I’ll take the percentage!”
 I knew this was gonna be big as soon as I heard Ian sing.
 I still get money today from that ’cause it keeps selling.
 I also got to know Andrew and Tim pretty well during that time, they were really great guys.
 Crazy, but great.

 Q. How did you get involved in the Kingsway Youth Opera recording?
 How were you chosen for Jesus?

 A. The people at Decca Records, after we’d finished recording the first album, called me back and asked me if I wanted to be on another Superstar album with them, and I said sure.
-This time, I was just paid a fee for recording, I didn’t get any royalties.
+This time, I was just paid a fee for recording, and I didn’t get any royalties.
 It was between John Goodison, who was in a band called The Brotherhood of Man, and me for Jesus and Judas, and I wanted Judas.
 We flipped a coin and I got Jesus, but I always wanted to do Judas.

 Q. Did you have very much interaction with the cast?